 I found a real joy in challenging myself to understand a topic more deeply, to get to grips with the nuances of writing.

 When writing becomes a chore, your writing voice becomes more monotone and a touch of dreariness sneaks in.

-When I learned to set a timer and to challenge myself to focus for 25 minutes and then take a break, I became a lot more productive.
+When I started to set a timer and challenged myself to focus for 25 minutes before taking a break, I became a lot more productive.

 When you try to fix details while writing a first draft, like adding an example or looking up a quote, you risk losing your train of thought.